-(1) Zacharius Hammerschmidt, a farmer, and his family are recorded on an appendix to the 1767 census of Kaneau in Household No. 14.
+(1) Zacharius Hammerschmidt, a farmer [the Oranienbaum passenger list records that he was a miller (Müller)], and his family are recorded on an appendix to the 1767 census of Kaneau in Household No. 14.
 In 1771, widow Wilhelmina Hammerschmidt and her children moved from Zug to Schönchen.
 In 1773, Johann Reinhardt Hammerschmidt moved from Zug to Wittmann.
 In 1789, Heinrich Hammerschmidt moved from Zug to Luzern.

 (2) Anton Hammerschmidt, a farmer, and his family are recorded on an appendix to the 1767 census of Kaneau in Household No. 16.
 In 1782, Nikolaus Hammerschmidt moved from Zug to Schönchen.

-The 1767 census records that these Hammerschmidt families came from the Köln region while the 1767 census records that they came from the German village of Rödern.
+The Oranienbaum passenger list records that these Hammerschmidt families came from the Köln region while the 1767 census records that they came from the German village of Rödern.